CONNECT WITH US

 Since our conception, we’ve established excellent working relationships with leading NGO’s, and international community groups.
 Through proactive collaborations, we are collectively utilising resources to campaign on both a local and international level to heighten public awareness, challenge political leaders and reach out to the global community through education.

-The programme is now expanding into an exciting community outreach project.
+We are also expanding into an exciting community outreach project.
 The aim is empowering rural, disadvantaged and vulnerable communities, the real stakeholders of African biodiversity, through vital educational support.
 The project endeavours the facilitation of a greater understanding of the importance of rhinos within the eco-

-BUT EXTINCTION MEANS WE FAILED
+EXTINCTION MEANS WE FAILED